wongzigii/wongzigii.github.io/source/_posts/A-simple-Makefile-Tutorial.md

 Makefile is a simple way to organize code compilation.
 This tutorial does not even scratch the surface of what is possible using make, but is intended as a starters guide so that you can quickly and easily create your own makefiles for small to medium-sized projects.

-A Simple Example

-Let's start off with the following three files, `hellomake.c`, `hellofunc.c`, and `hellomake.h`, which would represent a typical main program, some functional code in a separate file, and an include file, respectively.
+Let's start with the following three files, `hellomake.c`, `hellofunc.c`, and `hellomake.h`, which would represent a typical main program, some functional code in a separate file, and an include file, respectively.

 ## hellomake.c